swachter/scala-ts/readme.md

   def newAdapter(delegate: _root_x.y.SomeClass): SomeClass
 }
 ```
+(Note the usage of the `_root_x` namespace identifier that is the result of the 'prevent type shadowing feature' explained above.)

-On the TypeScript side the two methods can conveniently be combined, i.e. given the necessary constructor parameters returning an adapter for a newly created instance:
+The two methods can conveniently be combined on the TypeScript side.
+A function that constructs an instance adapter given a class adapter and the necessary constructor parameters can be implemented by:

 ```
 function newAdapter<ARGS extends any[], DELEGATE, ADAPTER>(